taichi-t/nextjs_tailwind_typescript_portfolio/public/MDfiles/Impactraction/Impactraction.md

     title: 'Portfolio'
 ---

-## What is Impactraction

-Impactraction is an actual company, we developed the company website of 6 pages.

 ## What I did as team

-developed front-end architecture and boiler-plate, reviewed team member's code and launch the website as a tech lead.
+developed front-end architecture, boiler-plate, reviewed member's code as a tech lead 👀

+## Technologies

+The client needed the website to be editable and display faster, also enable visitors for the websites to subscribe to newsletters, so that we introduced Server-Side Rendering **(SSR)**, a Headless Contents Management System **(Contentful)** and Customer Relationship Management system **(Agile CMS)**.